-Hector Jimenez The Alliance Esports Gaming Club provides and opportunity for students at Alliance Academy to participate with fellow students to unwind, enjoy and play against each other via various games and platforms.
-Games available for immediate play include but are not limited to League of Ledgends, Smite, Rocket League, Super Smash Bros., etc. No 1st person shooter games or games with limited violence are permitted Forsyth County Schools and its Code of Conduct.
-Tuesdays, 3:15PM - 4:45PM from September 3rd to March 31st
+The Alliance Esports Gaming Club provides and opportunity for students at Alliance Academy to participate with fellow students to unwind, enjoy and play against each other via various games and platforms.
+If students are interested, they can compete with other student from other schools as part of the High School Esports League.
+Games available for immediate play include but are not limited to Madden, Rocket League, Super Smash, Hearthstone, NBA, Minecraft, & Chess.
+No 1st person shooter games or games with limited violence are permitted Forsyth County Schools and its Code of Conduct.

 The FIRST ® Robotics Competition is an annual competition that helps young people discover the rewards and excitement of education and careers in science, engineering, and technology.
 The program challenges high-school-aged students – working with professional Mentors – to design and build a robot, and compete in high-intensity events that reward the effectiveness of each robot, the power of team strategy and collaboration, and the determination of students

-Jennifer Crowder The mission of FBLA is to inspire and prepare "students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences."
-Students gain experience and recognition in leadership development, academic competitions, career educational programs, and community service, Chapter meetings 9/17, 10/15, 11/19, 12/17, 1/21, 2/18, 3/17, 4/21; 3:15PM
+The mission of FBLA is to inspire and prepare "students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences."
+Students gain experience and recognition in leadership development, academic competitions, career educational programs, and community service,

-Sylvia Everson The German Club will be a club for students interested in the language and culture of Germanic countries.
-Sylvia Everson The German National Honor Society is an academic organization that promotes the study of the German Language and the culture of Germanic countries.
+The German National Honor Society is an academic organization that promotes the study of the German Language and the culture of Germanic countries.
 It is affiliated with the national organization and its members may participate in a variety of cultural and service opportunities.
-Meetings begin Spring 2020 semester

 Habitat for Humanity

-Hector Jimenez Habitat for Humanity-North Central Georgia address the housing need for families in North Fulton, Cherokee, Forsyth and Dawson Counties.
+Habitat for Humanity-North Central Georgia address the housing need for families in North Fulton, Cherokee, Forsyth and Dawson Counties.
 To date it has built over 300 homes, repaired over 50 and has served over 1,300 families.
 Students 16 years or older are welcome to join.
-Students will meet as needed to prepare for projects

 The mission of HOSA is to empower Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.

-Zack Elrod The Georgia Mock Trial Competition helps students gain an understanding of the legal system by providing opportunities for school teams to participate in academic competitions where players assume attorney and witness roles in a court case.
+The Georgia Mock Trial Competition helps students gain an understanding of the legal system by providing opportunities for school teams to participate in academic competitions where players assume attorney and witness roles in a court case.
 Lawyers coach students in developing questioning, critical thinking and oral advocacy skills.
-Mondays and Wednesdays 3:30-5PM in courtroom

 Muslim Student Association